Nehal409/Event-Management-Website/Readme.md

 #### backend

-1. Install the required packages by running npm install in the backend's root folder.
+1. Install the required packages by running "npm install" in the backend's root folder.
 2. Ensure that XAMPP server is running before starting the backend server.
 3. Import the "event-db.sql" file located in the project root folder to your localhost.
 First, create a database with the name "event-db" and then import the SQL file into that database.
-4. To start the server, run npm run start:dev in the backend's root folder (e.g. /workspace/Event-Management-Website/backend).
+4. To start the server, "run npm run start:dev" in the backend's root folder (e.g. /workspace/Event-Management-Website/backend).

 #### Create Migrations